Top 10 Mental Toughness Documentaries That Will Make You Better

 Jon Morrow is a quadriplegic who is also one of the most accomplished bloggers on the planet.
 He’s overcome a ton of challenges and he shared one way that he rose to success was what he fed his mind.

 He would listen to podcasts, audiobooks, and watch the top 10 mental toughness movies of successful people for 6-8 hrs every day!!!
 Yes, this required patience.

 The impossible was now very possible!

 Makes sense, because after watching these Top 10 Mental Toughness Documentaries, I signed up for a 50k trail race, with less than one month of training.
 I also completed a full-Ironman WITH training and a 50-mile trail run.
 That’s how powerful these documentaries are.

 Who doesn’t want to get tougher and be more resilient, full of grit, and able to handle adversity in a positive fashion?

 In order to have Mental Toughness, there must be some sort of adversity, struggle, or challenge.
 Mental Strength does not happen in the absence of competing against ourselves.
-The list of Top 10 Mental Toughness Documentaries exemplify these skills in various ways.
+The list of Top 10 Mental Toughness Documentaries exemplifies these skills in various ways.

 In these movies, some people endure through disasters tough to ever imagine, whereas some persevere through decision making, some overcome battling injuries, and some display grit through sheer determination.